PiwikPRO/log-analytics/README.md

 In general, many fields are left optional to make the log importer very flexible.

-## Get involved

-We're looking for contributors!
-Feel free to submit Pull requests on Github.

 ### Submit a new log format

 The Log Analytics importer is designed to detect and import into Piwik as many log files as possible.
 Help us add your log formats!